ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/2022 08 01 Instructions.md

 hide

-We want a bit of a see-through effect so the player is looking through the cloud: when I receive [initialize v] set [ghost v] effect to (25)::looks hide
+We want a bit of a see-through effect so the player is looking through the cloud.
+Add this stack:
+when I receive [initialize v]
+set [ghost v] effect to (25)::looks hide